 Work on your communication skills to communicate directly, clearly and with intent to any stakeholders you interact with.
 Being able to write a concise email and speak well both internally and externally will be a huge advantage, given that a large part of your job is about communicating effectively.

+Secretarial and business support work is demanding and requires someone who can wear multiple hats and multitask well.
 There will always be different elements to each secretary’s job description.
 However, generally speaking, a secretary is responsible for supporting various aspects of the business, often taking care of administrative tasks, such as:

 The alternative is to make a lateral move within an organisation to other departments or look to new pastures for the following external challenge.
-Project management and human resources are two sectors that many secretaries find themselves well-prepared for with transferable skills sets.
+Project management and human resources are two sectors that many secretaries find themselves well-prepared for with transferable skill sets.

 Employers look for stability on a secretary’s CV.
 This demonstrates highly prized attributes like resilience, the ability to make considered choices, commitment and reliability.